ibm-cloud-docs/app-configuration/ac-integrate-sdk-android.md

    ```
    {: codeblock}

-### Examples for using property and feature related APIs for Android app written in Kotlin
+### Examples for using property and feature-related APIs for Android app that is written in Kotlin
 {: #ac-integrate-ff-example-android-kotlin}

-Refer to the below examples for using the property and feature related APIs.

 - **Get single feature**